 Can I use hydrosol in a diffuser?

-You can use hydrosol in all types of diffusers except for nebulizing diffusers.
-These diffusers are designed to be used with concentrated essential oils.
-Putting hydrosol into a nebulizing diffuser will damage the mechanism.
+You can use hydrosol in all types of diffusers except for nebulizing diffusers, which are designed to be used without water.
+Adding hydrosol to a nebulizing diffuser will damage the mechanism.

-Hydrosols are a great option to add to your diffuser if you want to infuse your room with an aroma that’s more subtle than essential oils.
+Hydrosols are a great option to add to your diffuser if you want to infuse the space with a subtle aroma.
 When using hydrosols in a diffuser you don’t need to add water to the tank as the hydrosol itself is made up mainly of water.

 Can I freeze hydrosols?